seccanj/testman4trac/README.txt

 (Refer to the tickets on trac-hacks or SourceForge for complete descriptions.)

+Release 1.10.2 (2022-03-13):

+  o A big effort to update and complete all the translations.
+    Also thanks to longradix for adding Dutch and updating German and Google Translate for the rest :-)

 Release 1.10.1 (2022-03-05):

   o Fixed Ticket #14116 (Trac-Hacks): Wrong Status of test cases in testplan is displayed